Quantifying With Only Positive Training Data: Abstract

 \section{Abstract}

-Quantification is the research field that studies the task of counting how many data points belong to each class in an unlabeled sample.
-Traditionally, researchers in this field assume the availability of training data containing labeled observations for all classes to induce quantification models.
-Although quantification methods usually estimate counts for every class, we are often interested in those regarding only a target class.
-In this context, we have proposed a novel setting, known as One-class Quantification (OCQ), where reliable training data is only available for the target class.
-On the other hand, Positive and Unlabeled Learning (PUL), which is another branch of Machine Learning, has offered solutions that can be applied to OCQ, despite quantification not being the focal point of PUL.
-In this article, we close the gap between PUL and OCQ and bring both areas together under a unified view.
-We compare our methods, Passive Aggressive Threshold (PAT) and One Distribution Inside (ODIn), against PUL methods and show that PAT generally is the fastest and most accurate algorithm.
-Contrary to PUL methods, PAT and ODIn also can induce quantification models that can be replied to quantify different samples of data.
-We additionally introduce Exhaustive TIcE (ExTIcE), an improved version of the PUL algorithm Tree Induction for $\mathfrak{c}$ Estimation (TIcE), and show that it quantifies more accurately than PAT and the other algorithms in scenarios where a considerable number of negative observations are identical to positive observations. \keywords{One-class \and Quantification \and Positive and Unlabeled Learning \and Prior Estimation \and Prior Probability Shift}
+Quantification is the research field that studies methods for counting the number of data points that belong to each class in an unlabeled sample.
+Traditionally, researchers in this field assume the availability of labelled observations for all classes to induce a quantification model.
+However, we often face situations where the number of classes is large or even unknown, or we have reliable data for a single class.
+When inducing a multi-class quantifier is infeasible, we are often concerned with estimates for a specific class of interest.
+In this context, we have proposed a novel setting known as One-class Quantification (OCQ).
+In contrast, Positive and Unlabeled Learning (PUL), another branch of Machine Learning, has offered solutions to OCQ, despite quantification not being the focal point of PUL.
+This article closes the gap between PUL and OCQ and brings both areas together under a unified view.
+We compare our method, Passive Aggressive Threshold (PAT), against PUL methods and show that PAT generally is the fastest and most accurate algorithm.
+PAT induces quantification models that can be reused to quantify different samples of data.
+We additionally introduce Exhaustive TIcE (ExTIcE), an improved version of the PUL algorithm Tree Induction for $\mathfrak{c}$ Estimation (TIcE).
+We show that ExTIcE quantifies more accurately than PAT and the other assessed algorithms in scenarios where several negative observations are identical to the positive ones.